sigasi/sigasi_insights/content/faq.md

 Yes, the Sigasi VHDL Eclipse editor supports all unicode characters, including Japanese characters.
 Note that the VHDL language does not allow any non-ASCII characters as identifiers, so you cannot use multi-byte characters in signal names.

-## What is this MouseFeed pop-up?
+## What is this pop-up with key bindings?

 Many actions can be accessed using your mouse and using [Keyboard Shortcuts](/manual/keyshortcuts), e.g. copying text can be done either by clicking **Edit > Copy** or by pressing **Ctrl+C**.
 Of course, pressing a key combination is a lot faster than clicking in a menu.

-{{< figure src="/img/faq/mousefeed.png" alt="MouseFeed pop-up" >}}
+{{< figure src="/img/faq/keybinding-popup.png"  link="/img/faq/keybinding-popup.png" alt="Key binding pop-up" >}}

-Whenever you use your mouse for something that also has a key binding, the MouseFeed function tells you what this keyboard shortcut is.
+Whenever you use your mouse for something that also has a key binding, this function tells you what the keyboard shortcut is.
 This will help you remember keyboard shortcuts for the actions you use most often.

 The easiest way to avoid getting these pop ups --and gain a good deal of development speed-- is by using [Keyboard Shortcuts](/manual/keyshortcuts) when possible.
-If you still want to disable MouseFeed, you can go to **Window > Preferences > MouseFeed > Action Invocation** and uncheck the box for **Enable action invocation control**.
+If you still want to disable this feature, you can go to **Window > Preferences > General > Keys** and below **Show key binding when command is invoked**, uncheck the box for **Through mouse click**.

+{{< figure src="/img/faq/keybinding-config.png"  link="/img/faq/keybinding-config.png" alt="Key binding pop-up configuration" >}}

 ## How can I insert tabs in Block Selection Mode